awkwardusername/station-queue/README.md

 - Connect frontend to backend.
 - Add cookie-based user tracking.

+## Real-Time Updates

+This application uses Ably for real-time updates.
+See [ABLY_SETUP.md](./ABLY_SETUP.md) for detailed instructions on setting up the Ably API keys.

 ---

 This project is a work in progress.
 See `.github/copilot-instructions.md` for Copilot customization.